openresty/lua-nginx-module/README.markdown

 Similar to [init_worker_by_lua](#init_worker_by_lua), but accepts the file path to a Lua source file or Lua bytecode file.

 This directive was first introduced in the `v0.9.5` release.

+This hook no longer runs in the cache manager and cache loader processes since the `v0.10.12` release.

 [Back to TOC](#directives)